 What does it mean to study abroad and become a global citizen?

 You might be thinking: Am I a global citizen because I was born on earth?
 In that sense, of course!
-However, learning about different cultures is just as necessary for global citizenship.
+However, learning about different cultures is just as necessary for being a citizen of the world.
 So what does it mean to study abroad with cultural exchange in mind?
 Here are some tips that will guide your journey.

 1. Seek experiences outside of your comfort zone